Fehnris/AJAXManager/Server-Return-Object-Format.md

 #### 'ERRORS' : true/false
 If there are errors this is true or false for no errors.
 #### 'DATA' : { 'TYPE' : '', 'VALUE' : '' }
 The AJAX information being sent.
 Type = The type of data being sent.
-String or Object or Null.
+String or Object or NULL.
 VALUE = The data itself.
 #### 'TOKEN' : ''
 The authentication key to provide security to resources.
 Stored as a string.